DataBiosphere/terra-workspace-data-service/docs/WDS Running Python tests locally.md

 want to test).
 Note that you will need to re-generate the client for each code change you make.
 To do that, run the following command (from the root of your repo or adjust path accordingly).
 If this command is generating errors, it is likely because the openapi is set to the wrong version.
-Note that package version is hard coded since it is not important to track locally - adjust as you se fit if you want to the version to change when you install the package locally.
+Note that package version is hard coded since it is not important to track locally - adjust as you see fit if you want to the version to change when you install the package locally.

 ```bash
   openapi-generator-cli generate \